Rogue (Doctor Who)

 "Rogue" is the sixth episode of the fourteenth series of the British science fiction television series Doctor Who.
 The episode was first released in the United Kingdom on BBC iPlayer on 8 June 2024 and was broadcast on BBC One the same night.
 It was released simultaneously on Disney+ in the United States on 7 June.
 The episode was written by Kate Herron and Briony Redman, and directed by Ben Chessell.

 In the episode, the Fifteenth Doctor (Ncuti Gatwa) and his companion, Ruby Sunday (Millie Gibson) travel to 1813 where they meet a mysterious bounty hunter named Rogue (Jonathan Groff), who is trying to hunt and kill a criminal member of the shape-shifting Chuldur species.

 "Rogue" was filmed in Wales in May 2023 and shared similar themes to the period drama Bridgerton in terms of production design, costumes, music, and choreography.
 The episode is dedicated to former Doctor Who star William Russell, who died in the week prior to its first broadcast.
-It received a positive reception from critics, with praise towards Gatwa and Groff's performances.
+It received a positive reception from critics, with praise towards Gatwa and Groff's performances, and was watched by 3.66 million viewers.